-Derivative: A derivative is a contract between two or more parties whose value is based on an agreed-upon underlying financial asset (like a security) or set of assets (like an index).
+Derivative: means a contract between two or more parties whose value is based on an agreed-upon underlying financial asset (like a security) or set of assets (like an index).
 Common underlying instruments include bonds, commodities, currencies, interest rates, market indexes, and stocks.